Alexander Litvinenko: Russian criminal investigation

 Many publications in Russian media suggested that the death of Alexander Litvinenko was connected to Boris Berezovsky.
 Former FSB chief Nikolay Kovalyov, for whom Litvinenko worked, said that the incident "looks like the hand of Boris Berezovsky.
 I am sure that no kind of intelligence services participated."
 This involvement of Berezovsky was alleged by numerous Russian television shows.
 Kremlin supporters saw it as a conspiracy to smear the Russian government's reputation by engineering a spectacular murder of a Russian dissident abroad.

 After Litvinenko's death, traces of polonium-210 were found in an office belonging to Berezovsky.
 This was unsurprising: Litvinenko had visited Berezovsky's office as well as many other places in the hours after his poisoning.
 The British Health Protection Agency made extensive efforts to ensure that locations Litvinenko visited and anyone who had contact with Litvinenko after his poisoning were not at risk.

-Russian authorities were unable to question Berezovsky.
-The Foreign Ministry complained that Britain was obstructing its attempt to send prosecutors to London to interview more than 100 people, including Berezovsky.
+Russian authorities claimed they were unable to question Berezovsky.
+The Russian Foreign Ministry complained that Britain was obstructing its attempt to send prosecutors to London to interview more than 100 people, including Berezovsky.
+The Times reported "Mr Darling made it clear that the British Government was willing to grant permission for the Russian team to visit."

-On 5 July 2007, Russia officially declined to extradite Lugovoy.
-However, the British ambassador to Russia, Anne Pringle, claimed that London had already submitted sufficient evidence to extradite him to Britain.
+On 5 July 2007, the British ambassador to Russia, Anne Pringle, claimed that London had submitted sufficient evidence to extradite Lugovoy to Britain.